status-im/nimbus-eth2/ncli/README.md

 # Introduction

-`ncli` is a set of low level / debugging tools to interact with the nimbus [beacon chain specification](https://github.com/ethereum/consensus-specs/tree/dev/specs) implementation, simliar to [zcli](https://github.com/protolambda/zcli).
+`ncli` is a set of low level / debugging tools to interact with the nimbus [beacon chain specification](https://github.com/ethereum/consensus-specs/tree/dev/specs) implementation, similar to [zcli](https://github.com/protolambda/zcli).
 With it, you explore SSZ, make state transitions and compute hash tree roots.

 # Tools